-The essay contest is open to all Grade 12 students who are enrolled in the 2021-2022 academic year and any secondary school students currently enrolled in, or who have taken, Law 12, Political Studies 12, Social Justice 12 or Social Studies 11 in British Columbia.
+The essay contest is open to all Grade 12 students who are enrolled in the 2023-2024 academic year and any secondary school students currently enrolled in, or who have taken, Law 12, Political Studies 12, Social Justice 12 or Social Studies 11 in British Columbia.

-Deadline for submissions is Friday, April 22, 2022.
+Deadline for submissions is Friday, April 19, 2024.
 Late entries will not be accepted.

 - Students will be expected to submit an original essay that addresses the topic and demonstrates their understanding of the Rule of Law, its principles, and its significance in civil society. - The submission must be the original work of the student.
-Research, writing and editing must be done solely by the student. - The essay must be a minimum of 1000 words to a maximum of 1500 words. - Students must cite at least 3 varied sources such as reference materials, government documents, legislation, and published articles in the body of the essay using any academically acceptable referencing style, and must include a bibliography. - Citations or bibliography should not be included in the word count.
+Research, writing and editing must be done solely by the student, including without assistance from generative -AI models such as ChatGPT or others. - The essay must be a minimum of 1000 words to a maximum of 1500 words. - Students must cite at least 3 varied sources such as reference materials, government documents, legislation, and published articles in the body of the essay using any academically acceptable referencing style, and must include a bibliography. - Citations or bibliography should not be included in the word count.

 - After a submission is received, further submissions on the same topic with revisions will not be accepted. - Essays must be typed and double spaced, and include a cover sheet with the student's full name, name of school and grade, confirmation of enrollment, email address, and phone number.
-Confirmation of enrollment can be noted by including the student's student number, school name and teacher when the essay is submitted.1 - Entries should be submitted as a PDF or MS Word document by email to the Law Society at essay@lsbc.org or by mail to the Law Society of British Columbia, 845 Cambie Street, Vancouver BC V6B 4Z9, to the attention of the Policy and Planning Department.
+Confirmation of enrollment can be noted by including the student's student number, school name and teacher when the essay is submitted.1 - Entries should be submitted as a PDF or MS Word document by email to the Law Society at essav@lsbc.org or by mail to the Law Society of British Columbia, 845 Cambie Street, Vancouver BC V6B 4Z9, to the attention of the Policy and Planning Department.